 BMB/Bi/Ch 170.
 Biochemistry and Biophysics of Macromolecules and Molecular Assemblies.
-9 units (3-0-6); first term.
+9 units (3-0-6).
 For course description, see Biochemistry and Molecular Biophysics.

 BMB/Bi/Ch 173.
 Biophysical/Structural Methods.
-9 units (3-0-6); second term.
+9 units (3-0-6).
 For course description, see Biochemistry and Molecular Biophysics.

 BMB/Bi/Ch 174.
-Molecular Machines in the Cell.
-9 units (3-0-6).
+Advanced Topics in Biochemistry.
+6 units (3-0-3).
 For course description, see Biochemistry and Molecular Biophysics.

-CNS/Bi/SS/Psy/NB 176.
+CNS/Bi/Psy/NB 176.
 Cognition.
-9 units (4-0-5); third term.
+9 units (4-0-5).
 For course description, see Computation and Neural Systems.

 Bi/BE 177.
 Principles of Modern Microscopy.
 9 units (3-0-6); second term.
 Lectures and discussions on the underlying principles behind digital, video, differential interference contrast, phase contrast, confocal, and two-photon microscopy.
 The course will begin with basic geometric optics and characteristics of lenses and microscopes.
 Specific attention will be given to how different imaging elements such as filters, detectors, and objective lenses contribute to the final image.
 Course work will include critical evaluation of published images and design strategies for simple optical systems and the analysis and presentation of two- and three-dimensional images.
 The role of light microscopy in the history of science will be an underlying theme.
 No prior knowledge of microscopy will be assumed.
 Instructor: Collazo.
-Given in alternate years; offered 2018-19.
+Given in alternate years; not offered 2019-20.